 I’ll give you that the shirt is tacky and tasteless.
 I wouldn’t wear it.
 I would hope that my daughter would have too much class to wear it, and would have far more common sense than to enter a courtroom wearing it.
 If LaPenta had a lick of common sense, she would have waited outside the courtroom, or changed into another shirt, rather than entering any courtroom in such attire.
 If neither she nor her friend gave a moment’s thought to the matter, I can only assume that they frequently wear such charming statements on their persons.
 Still, they are well within their first amendment rights to do so, wherever they may be inside the United States, as far as I understand things.
 Except, it appears, inside courtrooms?

 It should not be within any judge’s power to exercise their powers in such a petty way.
 The shirt was tacky, but it did no actual harm to anyone.
 I find people who wear brown and gray together far more distressing, but I’ve yet to see anyone suggest that it be a criminal offense.
 The judiciary is not empowered to enforce standards of taste.
 I realize that this situation is only one of the more ludicrous examples of judicial irresponsibility, but the obvious ones are low-hanging fruit.

 Thanks to Dr. Marty Klein’s Sexual Intelligence Newsletter for the lead to the news item.

-3 Responses to “Where do first amendment rights go when you enter a courtroom?”
+3 thoughts on “Where do first amendment rights go when you enter a courtroom?”